 Supai is actually not connected with the rest of the US by road and the only way to reach is by a helicopter, on foot, or with a mule/horse.
 If you want to go back in time and get probably the most authentic experience anywhere in the US, you really shouldn’t miss Supai.

 Are you planning to visit Arizona soon and are looking for a great place to stay?
 Check out my review of the Arizona Grand Resort & Spa.

 Mount Hood National Forest, Oregon

-Located around 100 km east of Portland, Mount Hood National Forest extends across 90 km of forested mountains, lakes and breathtaking streams.
+Located around 100 km east of Portland, Mount Hood National Forest extends across 90 km of forested mountains, lakes and breathtaking streams that make it one of the best hidden vacation spots in the US.
 Take a long walk deep in the forest and you’ll witness the magnificent sight of Tamanawas Falls.
 This wonder of nature thunders over a lava cliff in the eastern base of Mount Hood.
 If you’re into hiking, you can climb up the rocks above the falls for the most incredible view this place has to offer.

 Thor’s Well, Oregon

 Speaking of hidden gems in USA, we have to mention Thor’s Well.
 Sitting on the edge of the Oregon Coast is Thor’s Well- a giant sinkhole that never appears to fill despite the stream of seawater that flows into it.
 This is certainly one of the biggest natural wonders I’ve seen and theories claim that the Well used to be a sea cave.
 At one point in time, it was dug out by the waves before the roof collapsed leaving open spots at the top and the bottom through which the ocean surges.